 Ask unusual questions

 Always ask questions that show you’ve researched the company, that you’re motivated and that you have a high intellect.
 Don’t rely on those superficial questions about start dates and benefit packages.
 Those are important, too, but if you want to stand out, ask thoughtful queries.
-Follow the company on Twitter and other social media and to stay up-to-date and engaged and inquire about specific projects or goals.
-And be prepared with a follow-up question to show you’re interested and can think quickly on the spot.
+Follow the company on LinkedIn and other social media and to stay up-to-date and engaged and inquire about specific projects or goals.
+Be prepared with a follow-up question to show you’re interested and can think quickly on the spot.

 For more advice on unusual interview tips, check out our website at https://www.chiefofstaffkc.com.